dawaa/dotfiles/README.md

 when having to hit those nasty-too-far-away keys and then find my way back to my beloved h, j, k and l.

+Together with `yabai` and `skhd` I've also set up a "hyper"-key that'll help with my shortcuts.

 The config I use can be found under `.config/karabiner/karabiner.json`.

 ## iTerm2 key-mappings